SarahUniverse/Magenta/README.md

 To install **Magenta**, follow these steps:

 1. **Download the app**:
-   - For iOS: Visit the [App Store](https://www.apple.com/app-store/) and search for "Magenta".
+   - For iOS: Visit the [App Store](https://www.apple.com/app-store/) and search for "Magenta: Mental Health Mentor".

 2. **Install the app**: Follow the on-screen instructions to install the app on your device.